keremceliker/Deploy-a-Hadoop-Big-Data-Cluster-using-Cloudera-CDH-6.x-on-Docker-Container/README.md

 ![aws-diagram](images/spark_ui.JPG)

-## Finally, you have a fully functional, a Hadoop Cluster installed using Cloudera CDH !
+## Finally, you have a fully functional for POC, a Hadoop Cluster installed using Cloudera CDH !

 ![aws-diagram](images/27.JPG)

+**It's Cool and Fun, huh ? :-) Big Data and Machine Learning will no-doubtedly be so important to all of us now and beyond for sure !**